raicem/podcast-archiver/README.md

 # podcast-archiver

-A CLI tool to download all podcast episodes in a list.
+A CLI tool to download all podcast episodes in a feed.

 ## Installation

 You should have Go installed on your device.
-To install Go, please refer this document.
+To install Go, please refer to [this document](https://golang.org/doc/install).

 After installing Go, you can clone this repo and then run this command.